Nerdware-LLC/fixit-api/CONTRIBUTING.md

 >
 > The robot minions work hard to manage these - **_please don't upset them_** 🤖

 Once tests are passing on your pull request, and it has been approved by a maintainer, it will be merged into the `next` branch, which will trigger a versioned pre-release.
-After final review and approval of the pre-release build, a maintainer will merge `next` into `main`, which will trigger a release build of the package to be published to [npm](https://www.npmjs.com/package/ddb-single-table).
+After final review and approval of the pre-release build, a maintainer will merge `next` into `main`, which will trigger a release build.

 ## Code of Conduct